Graphixa/FontGet/docs/codebase.md

 **Key Functions**:
 - `listCmd.RunE`: Main listing execution
-- `collectFonts`: Collects fonts from specified scopes with optional type filtering
+- `collectFonts`: Collects fonts from specified scopes with optional type filtering and optional verbose output suppression
 - `groupByFamily`: Groups fonts by family name
 - `IsCriticalSystemFont`: Checks if a font is a protected system font